XodiumSoftware/xCAD/README.md

 ## About The Project

-AutoFrameCAD is not just a program, it's your companion in creating CAD objects fast and efficiently.
-Built to simplify the drawing process, AutoFrameCAD offers a rich array of automatic tools, empowering drawers to focus on creating remarkable projects that tackle real-world challenges.
+Dardania is not just a program, it's your companion in creating CAD objects fast and efficiently.
+Built to simplify the drawing process, Dardania offers a rich array of automatic tools, empowering drawers to focus on creating remarkable projects that tackle real-world challenges.

-Whether you're a seasoned drawer or just embarking on your drawing adventure, AutoFrameCAD strives to be your ultimate drawing ally.
-Say goodbye to repetitive tasks and embrace best drawing practices, letting AutoFrameCAD pave the way for a seamless development experience.
+Whether you're a seasoned drawer or just embarking on your drawing adventure, Dardania strives to be your ultimate drawing ally.
+Say goodbye to repetitive tasks and embrace best drawing practices, letting Dardania pave the way for a seamless development experience.

-**Why AutoFrameCAD?**
+**Why Dardania?**

 > :gear: **Automated Framework Creation:** Streamline your design process with automatic tools, allowing you to focus on the bigger picture.